Zoran Milanović: First term as Leader of the Opposition (2007–2011)

 In 2008 the country's accession to the European Union was deadlocked with the Slovenian blockade over a border dispute.
 Sanader and his Slovenian counterpart Borut Pahor were unable to settle their differences in the following months which meant Croatia's accession to the European Union was in a standstill.
 There was much speculation, since Sanader had not given a reason for his departure, whether the Slovenian blockade was the cause for his resignation.
 In the following months Kosor and Pahor met several times, trying to resolve the border dispute.
 The negotiations resulted in an agreement which led to the continuation of negotiations for the Croatian accession to the European Union.
 The solution was an Arbitration Agreement which was signed in Stockholm on 4 November 2009, by both countries' prime ministers and the Swedish Prime Minister Fredrik Reinfeldt.
 The agreement required a two-thirds majority in Parliament for it to be approved.
 Milanović and most SDP MPs voted in favor of the agreement, however he criticized the Government and especially its former and present leaders, Sanader and Kosor, for wasting precious time since the arrangement with Slovenia could have been made a year earlier and Croatia would not have waited so long to continue with the accession process.

-The financial crisis of 2007–2008 hit most European countries hard, as well as Croatia.
-The crisis continued throughout the following years.
+The 2008 financial crisis affected most European countries, including Croatia.
 Industry shed tens of thousands of jobs, and unemployment soared.
 Consumer spending reduced drastically compared to record 2007 levels, causing widespread problems in the trade as well as transport industries.
 The continuing declining standard resulted in a quick fall in both the prime minister's as well as government's support.
 Milanović was very critical of the Government's supposed slow response and inadequate measures that did little to revive the economy.
 The recession and high unemployment continued throughout 2011 resulting in many anti-government protests around the country.

-2011 Parliament election
+2011 parliamentary election

 On 28 October MPs voted to dissolve Parliament.
 President of the Republic Ivo Josipović agreed to a dissolution of Sabor on Monday, 31 October and scheduled the election, as previously suspected, for Sunday, 4 December 2011.

 The 2011 parliamentary election saw SDP joining three other left-wing parties to create the media-dubbed Kukuriku coalition with Milanović at the helm.
 Kukuriku won the election with an absolute majority of 81 seats.
 The election was the first in which rival HDZ was not the leading individual party in Parliament.